AC-Panda/b3d-debug/README.md

 2. A `terminal window` should open once the script is clicked: `hover` your `mouse-cursor` over the generated terminal window
 3. Once the `terminal window` is `active`, push the `ENTER` key to confirm opening of Blender, and Blender should open normally
 4. Attempt to make Blender crash again; and when it does, `File Explorer` should automatically open a new Explorer window that contains a newly generated folder containting the crash logs
-5. Note_1: In the generated crash logs folder, view `blender_debug_output.txt` and not `blender_system_info.txt` to prevent wasting time
+5. In the generated crash logs folder, make sure to view `blender_debug_output.txt` and NOT `blender_system_info.txt` to prevent wasting time

-6. Note_2: Please understand that Blender may **NOT** crash while running it from the debug terminal, as some exception alerts have been disabled
+**SPECIAL MENTIONS:** Please understand that Blender may **NOT** crash while running it from the debug terminal, as some exception alerts have been disabled

 # Additional info for debugging exported BGE projects
 7. Most likely after exporting a blend file as an executable, it's going to have a file-name other than 'Blender'